Fully Lattice-Linear Algorithms: Related Work

 The fully lattice-linear algorithm for graph colouring that we present converges in $n+2m$ moves and is fully tolerant to asynchrony.

+\textbf{Vertex Cover}: Self-stabilizing algorithms for the vertex cover problem has been studied in Astrand and Suomela (2010) \cite{Astrand2010}, that converges in $O(\Delta)$ rounds, and Turau (2010) \cite{Turau2010}, that converges in $O(\min\{n, \Delta^2, \Delta \log_3 n\})$ rounds.
+The eventually lattice-linear algorithm that we presented in \cite{Gupta2021} converges in $2n$ moves in asynchrony.

+The algorithm present in this paper is self-stabilizing, converges in $n$ moves, and is fully tolerant to asynchrony.

+\textbf{Independent Set}: Self-stabilizing algorithm for maximal independent set has been presented in \cite{Turau2007}, that converges in $\max\{3n-5, 2n\}$ moves under an unfair distributed scheduler, \cite{GODDARD2008}, that converges in $n$ rounds under a distributed or synchronous scheduler, \cite{Hedetniemi2003}, that converges in $2n$ moves.
+The eventually lattice-linear algorithm that we presented in \cite{Gupta2021} converges in $2n$ moves in asynchrony.

+The algorithm present in this paper is self-stabilizing, converges in $n$ moves, and is fully tolerant to asynchrony.

-\textit{Tie Breaker}: In order to run most distributed algorithms, we need a tiebreaker to establish the dominance of actions of some nodes over others selectively.
-The algorithms for dominating set, colouring, vertex cover and others in the literature have used the node ID as the tiebreaker.
-In this paper, we as well have used node ID as a tiebreaker.
-In place of node ID, any other tie-breaker (e.g., degree of nodes) can be deployed.
+\textbf{Tie Breaker}: Most distributed algorithms need a tiebreaker to establish the dominance of actions of some nodes over others selectively.
+The algorithms for dominating set, colouring, vertex cover, independent set and others in the literature have used the node ID as the tiebreaker.
+In this paper, we, as well, have used node ID as a tiebreaker.
+In place of node ID, any other tie-breaker (e.g. degree of nodes) can be deployed.

 While any algorithm in the problems discussed in this paper would require some tie-breaker, the algorithms in the literature require some synchronization to ensure convergence.
 On the other hand, the algorithms that we present in this paper do not require any synchronization primitives.